Tarikhoza/Ankiniser/README.md

 You run the script with the command:

 python Ankiniser.py all {VideoFilePath} {SubtitleFilePath} {NameOfTheDeck}

+The subtitles you are using should be in the target language you are learning.

 Before you run this script please check if the subtitles fit the video you are trying to convert.